needle-mirror/com.unity.xr.arcore/Documentation~/features/anchors/persistent-anchors.md

 ## Native status code

-The native status code for a save or load operation should be interpreted as an [ArCloudAnchorState](https://developers.google.com/ar/reference/c/group/ar-anchor#arcloudanchorstate), unless if the operation is cancelled, in which case the native status code is an [ArFutureState](https://developers.google.com/ar/reference/c/group/ar-future#ar_future_state_pending).
+The native status code for a save or load operation should be interpreted as an [ArCloudAnchorState](https://developers.google.com/ar/reference/c/group/ar-anchor#arcloudanchorstate), unless the operation is cancelled, in which case the native status code is an [ArFutureState](https://developers.google.com/ar/reference/c/group/ar-future#ar_future_state_pending).

 The following code demonstrates how to check the native status code when the native status code is an `ArCloudAnchorState`: